 When you add a post to Google My Business, you should ensure that you add it with the best quality photographs.
 Your post should pop up with high-resolution images or videos to stand out.
 The image format should be JPG or PNG.

-2. Write a Headline That is Actionable
+2. Write an Actionable Headline

 3. Keep Your Description Content Short And Sweet